secretstartups/handbook/customer-success/customer-health-scoring/index.html.md

 # Purpose

-The Early Warning System (EWS) assists GitLab Account Teams in understanding the relative health and growth potential (LAM) of customers for the purposes of predicting expansion, retention, and churn.
+The Customer Health Score assists GitLab Account Teams in understanding the relative health and growth potential (LAM) of customers for the purposes of predicting expansion, retention, and churn.

-EWS is a work in progress, starting in FY22-Q2 and expected to take multiple quarters to achieve the overall objective.
+This will be leveraged for the Early Warning System (EWS) as it is a work in progress, starting in FY22-Q2 and expected to take multiple quarters to achieve the overall objective.

 ## Account Health Predictor